enricocattaneo/football-match-prediction/README.md

 **Form and Rest Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of **54.5%**, combined with normalization for feature scaling and random forest-based feature selection.*

-**Stats Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **52.7%**, combined with standardization for feature scaling and F-test feature selection (no nominal attributes were present in the feature set, eliminating the need for any categorical encoding technique in the grid search). *
+**Stats Sub-Dataset**: Multinomial Logistic regression classifier achieved the best test accuracy of **52.7%**, combined with standardization for feature scaling and F-test feature selection. *

 **Odds Sub-Dataset**: k-Nearest Neighbors classifier achieved the highest test accuracy of **60.0%**, combined with standardization for feature scaling and random forest-based feature selection. *